Kolkata: Military and diplomatic establishments

 The Eastern Command of the Indian Army is based in the city.

 Being one of India's major city and the largest city in eastern and north-eastern India, Kolkata hosts diplomatic missions of many countries such as Australia, Bangladesh, Bhutan, Canada, People's Republic of China, France, Germany, Italy, Japan, Myanmar, Nepal, Russia, Sri Lanka, Switzerland, Thailand, United Kingdom and United States.
-The U.S Consulate in Kolkata is the US Department of State's second-oldest Consulate and dates from 19 November 1792.
-The Diplomatic representation of more than 65 Countries and International Organization is present in Kolkata as Consulate office, honorary Consulate office, Cultural Centre, Deputy High Commission and Economic section and Trade Representation office.
+The U.S Consulate in Kolkata is the US Department of State's second-oldest consulate and dates from 19 November 1792.
+The diplomatic representation of more than 65 countries and international organizations is present in Kolkata as consulate offices, honorary consulate offices, cultural centres, deputy high commission and economic section, and trade representation offices.

 Transport

 Public transport is provided by the Kolkata Suburban Railway, the Kolkata Metro, trams, rickshaws, taxis and buses.
 The suburban rail network connects the city's distant suburbs.